-Properly inflated tires provide the best combination of handling, tread life, and comfort.
-The air pressure inside the tires supports the weight of the vehicle.
-Tire pressure is the inflation pressure specification, measured in Pounds per Square Inch (PSI), for a given tire type, size, and application.
+The air pressure inside your tires is what supports the weight of your vehicle.
+Tire pressure is the air pressure specification, measured in pounds per square inch (PSI), that should be used for a specific tire type and size.